Surfshark Review: Is It Any Good?

 FYI: Students registered with Student Beans can get 15 percent off a Surfshark subscription.
 We recommend signing up for two years to get the lowest rates.

-With prices as low as $2.49 a month for its two-year package, Surfshark isn’t only secure; it’s also about as cheap as VPNs come.
+With prices as low as $2.19 a month for its two-year package, Surfshark isn’t only secure; it’s also about as cheap as VPNs come.
 For more information, read our Surfshark subscription page, or read about Surfshark deals and Surfshark Black Friday deals.
-For Black Friday last year, Surfshark added three months to its 24-month subscriptions at no added cost, bringing down the monthly cost to $2.21 per month.

 Find out if Surfshark can protect your home like other VPNs